 The Body Corporate and Community Management (Standard Module) Regulation 2008, will soon be replaced later this year.
 Queensland now has a first look at the new Body Corporate and Community Management (Standard Module) Regulation and some of the proposed changes for the industry.

-the main changes that have been proposed include:
+Some of the main changes that have been proposed include: